 While there is no creative writing major at Washington and Lee, The English Department offers a popular Creative Writing Minor.
-Students do not need to be English majors to minor in creative writing and most major in other subjects in the College and Commerce School.
+Students do not need to be English majors to minor in creative writing; most major in other subjects in the College and Williams School.
 Creative writing minors should consider the department's Shenandoah Internship, ENGL 453, which also counts towards the English major.
 It is taught by the Editor and Writer in Residence R. T. Smith.
 Although the Minor in Creative Writing is relatively new, Washington and Lee University has cultivated great student and faculty writing for decades through the English Department and Shenandoah: The Washington and Lee University Review.
-Distinguished alumni include Tom Wolfe, Marshall Boswell, Mark Richard, Christian Wiman, Lyrae Van Clief, Rebecca Makkai, and Suzanne LaFluer.
+Distinguished alumni include Tom Wolfe, Marshall Boswell, Mark Richard, Christian Wiman, Lyrae Van Clief, Rebecca Makkai, Matthew Neill Null, and Suzanne LaFleur.
 Previous faculty members include Claudia Emerson, Dabney Stuart, Heather Ross Miller, Asali Solomon, and Jasmin Darznik.
-English faculty who are creative writers include Professors Brodie, Gavaler, Green, Keen, Miranda, Oliver, Smith, and Wheeler.
+English faculty who are creative writers include Professors Ball, Brodie, Gavaler, Green, Keen, Miranda, Oliver, Smith, and Wheeler.
 The Glasgow Endowment for Visiting Writers brings an exceptional roster of artists to campus for readings and workshops, from Eavan Boland and Rita Dove to Linda Hogan and Lev Grossman.

 Next, find an adviser in the English Department; if you would like assistance finding an adviser, visit the Department Chair during his or her office hours for help.

 Students may major in English (11 courses) and also minor in Creative Writing (6 courses), but if they do so, only 3 courses may overlap (minimum 14 courses total).
 Any of the creative writing workshops may count as electives towards the English major.
 A few senior English majors write creative Senior Honors Theses, with the permission of the department and the requisite GPA.
 Supervisors of Creative Senior Honors Theses include the regular creative writing faculty and Rod T. Smith, Editor of Shenandoah and Writer-in-Residence.